 The responses relate to the public service sector only and should not be used to draw conclusions about employee satisfaction beyond this sector.
-It should be noted that the response rates were relatively low thereby limits the reliability of the conclusions that can be drawn for the public sector from the Public Service Employee Engagement Survey.
-There
+There have been changes in the questions for the 2017 survey, which will make it difficult to compare some of the findings about employee perceptions with the previous survey results.